pbsurf/libgeodesk/README.md

 - **Modest hardware requirements** &mdash; any 64-bit Windows, Linux or MacOS system will run GeoDesk.

 - **Lightweight** &mdash; the full query engine adds less than 250 KB and has no link-time dependencies.
-  Ir uns entirely in-process, no separate database server required.
+  It runs entirely in-process, no database server required.

 ## Get Started